nickforce989/grid_sp2n_antisymmetric_2023/README.txt

 3.a) AUTOMATED WAY, ANALYSIS+PLOT:

 There will be a directory called 'automated_results/':
+- 'initial_results.sh' will analyse and plot the data for the preliminary results in figs. 2-6.
 - 'parameter_scan.sh' will analyse and plot the data for the parameter scan.
 Usage of it's reported at the beginning of the code.
 - 'WF.sh' will analyse and plot both plots from Wilson flow.